rinworks/lace/docs/inks_extensions.md

     ```
     sudo apt install pipx
     pipx install poetry

+    # You may get a warning about 'username/.local/bin' is not on your PATH variable.
+If so run the
+    # recommended command to add it... (else you can't run poetry by simply typing poetry)
+    pipx ensurepath

+    [Now you will need to exit the terminal instance and re-start for the path to be updated.]

     ```
 1. *[Optional] Create or activate your Python Virtual Environment*
+    ```
+    # Cd to the project folder (lace) and create a environment called '.venv'.
+Note that .gitignore
+    # includes '.venv/' so it will be ignored by git
+    python3 -m venv .venv

+    # Start the environment...
+    source .venv/bin/activate
+    # The shell prompt should now have the prefix '(.venv)'

+    ```
-1. *Install Extensions Dependencies* with `poetry install`.
+1. *Install Extensions Dependencies* with `poetry install` after cding to the extensions folder.
 This references the *pyproject.toml* file in the extensions directory.
-Currently there is an error  from one dependency (*pycairo).
+Currently there is an error  from one dependency (*pycairo*).
 Work around was to remove the top level dependency (*pygobject*):
     ```
     poetry remove pygobject
     ```